Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 How is sales tax collected in Washington?

 When a business sells a taxable product or service, the business charges the appropriate sales tax rate to where the buyer purchases the goods.
-This tax is collected by the business, which is then sent to the Washington Department of Revenue.
+The business collects this tax, which is then sent to the Washington Department of Revenue.

 How much sales tax is charged in Washington?

-To find sales tax rates, see the sales tax lookup from the Washington Department of Revenue.
+See the sales tax lookup table from the Washington Department of Revenue to find sales tax rates.

 When are Washington sales tax returns due?

 The Washington Department of Revenue will determine a filing frequency based on the expected sales volume, which will be monthly, quarterly, or annually.
-Generally, a business collecting over $400 in sales taxes each month will file monthly.
+Generally, a business collecting over $400 in monthly sales taxes will file monthly.

 Filings are due the 25th day of the month following the reporting period unless the 25th falls on a weekend or federal holiday, which would move to the next business day.

-Even if the business had no sales during the reporting period, a filing is still required indicating no sales.
+Even if the business had no sales during the reporting period, a filing indicating no sales is still required.

 Washington Sales Tax FAQs